lw8192/Red-Team-Rising/README.md

 # Red Team Rising
-A collection of notes from various courses and self study, including Penetration Testing, Digital Forensics and Incident Response, Exploit Developement and Malware Analysis.
+A collection of notes for red teamers sourced from various courses and self study.
+Topics include Penetration Testing, Digital Forensics and Incident Response, Exploit Developement and Malware Analysis.

 ## Study Resources
 [Hack the Box](https://www.hackthebox.com/)